-Mnemonic and Syntax Description See .retain "section name" Instructs the linker to include the current or specified section in the linked output file, regardless of whether the section is referenced or not .retainrefs "section name" Instructs the linker to include any data object that references the current or specified section. .retain topic
+Mnemonic and Syntax Description See .clink " section name " Enables conditional linking for the current or specified section.
+(COFF only) .clink topic .retain " section name " Instructs the linker to include the current or specified section in the linked output file, regardless of whether the section is referenced or not.
+(EABI only) retain topic .retainrefs " section name " Instructs the linker to include any data object that references the current or specified section.
+(EABI only) .retain topic